 Analyzing the Impact of Inflation Increases on Rising Insurance Premiums

 The rising costs of household goods and commodities aren’t the only pain points for individuals and small businesses.
 The Council of Insurance Agents & Brokers’ (CIAB) Commercial Property/Casualty’s 1Q2022 market report showed that insurance premiums rose for the 18th consecutive quarter.
 While 6.6% was the average increase in commercial insurance premiums in 1Q2022 for all account sizes, there were some lines that saw significant increases.1 Here are some notable 1Q2022 increases on specific insurance categories:

 - Commercial auto: 5.9%

 According to MarketScout data, personal lines insurance premiums rose:

 - Homeowners (home valued over $1M): 7.0%2

 - Homeowners (home valued under $1M): 5.3%2

-As inflation continues to impact costs across the board, brokers may want to get out in front of their clients BEFORE they start to look for their own ways to save money.
+As inflation in 2022 continues to impact costs across the board, brokers may want to get out in front of their clients BEFORE they start to look for their own ways to save money.
 Small businesses and consumers may feel surprised if they see a larger than expected rate increase when renewing coverage, especially if the firm did not proactively communicate the change.